Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Introduction

 We follow two complementary pathways through the concepts of surface instabilities and their combinations.
-In the first part, we develop a continuum model based on the works of D.~Kandel~and~J.~Weeks~(K\&W) \cite{Kandel1994, LWJeong1997}, T.~Stasevich \emph{et al.} \cite{Stasevich2007}, A.~Krasteva \emph{et al.} \cite{Krasteva2016}, and C.~Connell \cite{Connell2004}, which we investigate both analytically and numerically.
+In the first part, we develop a continuum model based on the works of \citet{Kandel1994, LWJeong1997}, \citet{Stasevich2007}, \citet{Krasteva2016}, and \citet{Connell2004}, which we investigate both analytically and numerically.
 The proposed model captures the minimal set of parameters responsible for step stiffness, attraction and repulsion, while having a suitable structure that allows for efficient computations of large systems.
+The step interaction function \({h(w) = \kappa_r w^{-q} - \kappa_a w^{-p}}\), with \(p < q\), is a Lennard-Jones type force \citep{Luo2016-gd, Luo2021} that is attractive at large distances and repulsive (solid core) at short ones, while the step stiffness is modeled as an effective ``line-tension'' opposing the bending of the steps.
+We show then that the coexistence of bunching and meandering thus only requires the system to be driven beyond a natural spacing \(w_M\), after which both types of structures develop from the same underlying potential and are different manifestations of the coarsening behavior of the dynamical system.

 Owing to an efficient GPGPU-based approach to solving the differential-difference equations, we analyze the long-time evolution of surfaces over a wide range of parameters.
 The parameter space can be divided into regions exhibiting distinct behaviors, such as bunching, meandering, their coexistence, and regular patterns.

-In the second part, we confront our findings with recent advances in VicCA modeling of vicinal surface instabilities \cite{zaluska-kotur_step_2021,Chabowska-JCG,Chabowska-PRB,chabowska_surface_2025}.
+In the second part, we confront our findings with recent advances in VicCA modeling of homoepitaxial vicinal surface instabilities \citep{zaluska-kotur_step_2021,Chabowska-JCG,Chabowska-PRB,chabowska_surface_2025}.
 We introduce a modified potential energy landscape, which gives rise to previously unreported surface morphologies.
 Notably, the pattern diagram reveals regions that closely resemble those found in the continuum-model description.
 Through a detailed comparison of both approaches, we determine the key parameter combinations governing step stiffness, as well as those controlling step–step repulsion and attraction.

+The present work focuses on the model proposition, qualitative and computational aspects of the analysis, while the rigorous proofs of the gradient-flow structure, equilibrium classification, meandering nature and coarsening rates are developed in a companion work \citep{IvanovMM2rigorous}.